kor-ui/kor/readme.md

 # wa

-*wa (和)* is a library of user interface components built using LitElement / lit-html library.
-It is based on the web components standards which makes it browser-, framework- and OS- agnostic.
+*wa (和)* is a UI component library built with LitElement / lit-html.
+It is based on the web components standards which makes it browser-, framework- and OS-agnostic.

 ## Integrating the library